macia1/FakerAndroid/README.md

 # FakerAndroid ([中文文档](https://github.com/Efaker/FakerAndroid/blob/main/CHINESE.md))
-A tool translate apk file to common android project and support so hook and include il2cpp c++ scaffolding when apk is a il2cpp game apk
+A tool translate apk file to standard android project and support so hook and include il2cpp c++ scaffolding when apk is a il2cpp game apk

 ## Summary
-- The APK file can be directly converted into Android project tools for secondary development, supporting so hook.
+- The APK file can be directly converted into Android project for secondary development, supporting so hook.
 For the game of il2cpp, APK directly generates il2cpp C++ scaffolding
 - What's more to say about transforming the painful reverse environment into a comfortable development environment, saying goodbye to assembly and binary~
 ## Feature
 - Stantard AndroidStudio android project generated